 7. Use Micro Influencer Marketing

-A lot of brands will sponsor people who have a strong social media following, who are not a celebrity to post about their products and services.
+Many brands will sponsor people who have a strong social media following, who are not a celebrity to post about their products and services.

 People like to follow the lead of credible and knowledgeable experts, especially ones who are in smaller niches.
 Micro influencers help make the decision-making process a little easier for customers.